AN: Story has been re-edited and may have small changes. All old AN's are now gone.

 "Well…maybe there is something you can do for me…" She pursed her lips and stared up at the ceiling, obviously trying not to laugh.

 "Oh nothing…you just have to take a picture of Bobby for me, shirtless and glistening in the sunl.

 I could not hold back my snort of laughter.
 "What?"

 "Or you could go streaking at our next football game.
 Your choice."
 She picked at her nails.

-I could imagine myself running past the ten yard line in my birthday suit.
-But how was I supposed to get a picture of Bobby's butt?
-Tell him to bend over so I can snap one?
-Yeah…that'll work.
-Maybe I can just snap a picture of him when he's not looking.
+"It will be dark."
+I pointed out, imagining myself running past the ten yard line in my birthday suit.
+But how was I supposed to get a picture of Bobby glistening in the sun?

 I sighed in defeat.
 "Okay."